-The API Keys page displays a list of all the API keys for the subscription.
+The API Keys page lists all the API keys for the subscription.

-You can sort this list by any of the columns to organize according to your preference.
+The list of API keys includes the details for all keys created for the subscription, sorted by expiration date.
 Each key can be revoked prior to its expiration date.

-To create a new key for a deployment, go to the Integration tab.
-For more information, go to Create a new API key on page 20.
+To create a new key for a deployment, go the Integration tab.
+For more information, go to Create a new API key on page 17.